ducroq/evml-evd3/README.md

 The course is concerned with machine learning and deep learning as applied in computer vision.
 We focus on application, training, finetuning and performance analysis.
 We take a hands-on approach here, and you will start working on a machine learning project right from the start of the semester.
+Please refer to the [schedule](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/schedule) to see the topis discussed, as well as the planning of the semester.
 You are invited to contribute to our collection of applications: https://padlet.com/jeroen_veen/zul8z8tbvhqpvb8t